GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

 <em>Difficulty: Advanced</em>
 </div>
 </div>
 Note: This document does not cover ADFS proxy server scenario, Office 365 account setup, or multiple domains in a Windows forest.
-This playbook assumes advanceRFontana@ASOZ5L knowledge of Active Directory, Group Policy, PKI, and ADFS.
+This playbook assumes advanced knowledge of Active Directory, Group Policy, PKI, and ADFS.
 ###Prerequisites
 * Have a public-facing domain with the ability to manage entries.
 * Create publicly available (A/AAAA) records for the ADFS server.
 The FQDN of the DNS A/AAAA record must match the DNS name in the certificate.